DevelopedByAnurag/Wordoinsta/README.md

 ```

-If you like this installer Please Share it with your Devlopers Freinds Also consider Sharing it.
+If you like this installer.
+Please Share it with your Devlopers Freinds Also consider Sharing it with others to make there task of setting up there brand new blog simple and eazy.

+Follow me at <a href="https://github.com/DevelopedByAnurag/">Github</a> and Also at <a href="https://www.instagram.com/simply_a_noob/">Instagram </a>